 The problem with dress codes is that people don’t always understand them—including the hosts.
 That’s why you need to have a good picture of how you want people to dress, and you need to be able to explain it easily.

 Then there’s the question of strictness: some dress codes are flexible, while others will break if you try to bend them.
-We’ll fill you in on what each dress code means for your male guests: just your male guests, because 1) men’s formalwear is relatively straight forward; and 2) we’re totally clueless when it comes to women’s wedding fashions.
+We’ll fill you in on what each dress code means for your male guests: just your male guests, because 1) men’s formalwear is relatively straight forward; and 2) women’s wedding fashion deserve an entire website to itself (hundreds, in fact).

-Below is a our key to crack the most common wedding dress codes:
+Below is our key to crack the most common wedding dress codes:

 This doesn’t mean “a black tie:” it means “a tuxedo.”
 You might also say or see “dinner suit” or “jacket” (the matching pants are implied, one hopes), especially if you’re not American.
 Or “cravate noire”, if you’re French (or just pretentious).